NisargBhavsar25/XTTSv2-Finetuning-for-New-Languages/Readme.md

 ## Note on Advanced Training (Optional)

-This repository includes scripts for fine-tuning other components of the XTTSv2 architecture, such as the D-VAE (`scripts/training/train_dvae_xtts.py`) and the GAN-based vocoder (`scripts/training/train_gan_xtts.py`)[^1].
+This repository includes scripts for fine-tuning other components of the XTTSv2 architecture, such as the D-VAE (`scripts/training/train_dvae_xtts.py`) and the GAN-based vocoder (`scripts/training/train_gan_xtts.py`).

 However, **based on experience, these additional training steps are generally not necessary**.
 Fine-tuning the GPT model as described in [Step 4](#step-4-train-the-gpt-model) is typically sufficient to achieve high-quality results for new languages.
-Fine-tuning the D-VAE and GAN may not lead to significant improvements and can sometimes degrade performance[^1].
+Fine-tuning the D-VAE and GAN may not lead to significant improvements and can sometimes degrade performance.